mfloryan/advent-of-code/README.md

 # Advent of Code

-I contrinue to practice coding every December with https://adventofcode.com/
+I continue to practice coding every December with https://adventofcode.com/

-## 2017

-See insite `2017/` for some attempts

-## 2018

-See inside `2018/`.
-This one went pretty well.

-## 2019

-Well, by now you know `2019/`
+The code is written in `JavaScript` as `nodejs` is a convenient, if slow, environment.

+Each year got its own folder and so did each day.